A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: The Gan-Gross-Prasad triples

 for all $e\in \pi^\infty$ and for all $h\in H(F)$.
-We define the multiplicity $m(\pi)$ to be the dimension of that space of linear forms, that is
+We define the {\em multiplicity} $\gls{mpi}$ to be the dimension of that space of linear forms, that is

-We have the following multiplicity one result which follows from theorem A of [JSZ] in the real case and from the combination of theorem (1') of [AGRS] and theorem 15.1 of [GGP] in the $p$-adic case.
+We have the following multiplicity one result which is Theorem A of \cite{JSZ} in the Archimedean case (for $r=0$, it is Theorem B of \cite{SZ}) and follows from the combination of Theorem (1') of \cite{AGRS} (which treat the case $r=0$) and Theorem 15.1 of \cite{GGP} (showing how to extend the result to general $r$) in the $p$-adic case.

 \begin{theo} We have